zachfrey/vaults-assignment/README.md

 ## Notes

 -   Use events where necessary
--   Write tests for your contracts
+-   Write tests for your contracts.
+Add them in `test` directory